ericjets/ToDoList/README.md

 - HTML5, CSS3, Javascript, SCSS

+Current Version?

+- 1.2.0.0
-See the updates folder, to see the new features added from version to version.
+- See the updates folder, to see the new features added from version to version.

 I hope you enjoy the program and as always,